Highoshi/bit-brains-eip-/eips/eip-0002-epoch-proof-of-care.md

 Rationale

 Epoch-based evaluation introduces accountability through time.
 Proof-of-care introduces alignment through action.
 Simplicity preserves legitimacy and long-term adaptability.

+Epoch rewards are allocated equally per Brain.
+Advancement to subsequent epochs and the release of associated rewards are contingent upon the Brain satisfying Proof-of-Care criteria.
+In cases where Proof-of-Care is insufficient, rewards remain locked and epoch progression is delayed until requirements are met.
+Rewards are neither slashed nor redistributed.

 Security Considerations